Why Dry Hot Peppers?

 Before you start drying peppers please take the following precautions:

 If you’re drying peppers indoors, keep the area well-ventilated.
 Warmed peppers will give off pungent fumes that are irritating to the eyes.
 If you have a ceiling fan, use it; or better yet, open your windows and bring in a portable fan or two to keep the air circulating and minimize the watery eyes and burned nasal passages.
-Take extra precautions around young children, pets, or anyone who is sensitive to spicy foods.
+Take extra precautions around young children, pets, or anyone sensitive to spicy foods.

 If possible, always wear gloves when handling hot peppers.
 Be sure to wash your hands thoroughly after touching hot peppers.
 Do not scratch your eyes, nose, face, or any other sensitive area of your body after handling.